Medical-Fitness Technician

 Know how to do a Leg-Raise.

-(Click the photo to watch the video on Youtube.)
+(Watch the video below on Youtube.)

-(Click the photo to watch the video on Youtube.)
+(Watch the video below on Youtube.)

 Leg-Raise Instructions: